 Transfer onto kitchen paper to drain.

-Add 4 tbsp water and Naam Phrik Phao to the reserved marinade and stir well.
+Add 4 tbsp water and Naam Phrik Phao and the reserved marinade and stir well.